Traffic-Alpha/CCDA-Light/README.md

 There are two variants of `adjust all phases`:

-- [Adjust All Phases (Discrete)](./CyclePhaseAdjust_Discrete/).
-The discrete variation directly applies adjust all phases, where the action space covers all possible combinations of all phase duration changes.
+- [MDLight (Discrete)](./CyclePhaseAdjust_Discrete/).
+This approach directly applies adjust all phases, where the action space covers all possible combinations of all phase duration changes.
+However, action space will increase exponentially when the number of phases becomes larger.
+The PPO-Clip model is used in this approach.
-- [Adjust All Phases (Multi-Discrete)](./CyclePhaseAdjust_MultiDiscrete/).
-The multi-discrete variation converts discrete actions to multi-discrete actions by using a vector of individual discrete actions for each phase.
+- [MDLight (Multi-Discrete)](./CyclePhaseAdjust_MultiDiscrete/).
+In contrast to the simple adjust all phases approach, MDLight (multi-discrete) converts discrete actions to multi-discrete actions by using a vector of individual discrete actions for each phase.
+This approach significantly reduces the size of the action space, especially when the number of signal phases is large.
+Furthermore, the multi-discrete policy optimization algorithm is utilized to optimize the policy

 ## Getting Start